Court lifts order barring Kenya Airways job cuts

 The union wants the court to block the job cuts altogether, arguing that the airline had not consulted the workers as required by law before deciding to terminate their services.

-Kenya Airways has said its wage bill more than doubled over the past six years to 13.4 billion shillings ($159 million) while the total number of staff has risen by more than 16 percent to 4,834.
+Kenya Airways (KQNA.NR) has said its wage bill more than doubled over the past six years to 13.4 billion shillings while the total number of staff has risen by more than 16 percent to 4,834.

 The airline, ranked as one of the largest airlines in sub-Saharan Africa alongside Ethiopia Airlines and South Africa Airways, has not said how much it aims to save or how many jobs would go.